swannodette/swannodette.github.com/_posts/2013-05-17-negation-as-failure.md

 All we have to do is delay the negated goal until all of the arguments to the negated goal are *ground*.
-By ground we mean that the term is completely instantied and doesn't have any *holes* in it - that is fresh variables that are not bound to some value.
+By ground we mean that the term is completely instantiated and doesn't have any *holes* in it - that is fresh variables that are not bound to some value.

-Note that using `nafc` in your code might degrade performance - such as combining it with CLP(FD) operator.
-In general a hand written negated goal or constraint will likely perform better every time.
-However I think the great convenience of `nafc` and the fact that we can provide a version with few issues warrants it conclusion.
+Note that `nafc` is very experimental.
+However I think the great convenience of `nafc` and the fact that we can provide a version without the issues traditional found in Prolog warrants it conclusion.
 Many programs that were formerly hard to express now have a dramatically simpler encoding.

+I look forward to feedback!